Overview

 - ABF = Diagnosis

 Each Element is named using a 2-digit number, and Sub-Elements use a single digit.
+Elements and Sub-Elements are attached to the Segment Identifier Code when being referenced.

 Example: Loop 2300, HI02-1